 Let’s look at what Mr Zeelenberg’s lift’s bottom line looks like.

 Flaking and smudging is very visible although the average of the line stays circular.

 This flaking is because of the round bottom edge of the glass.
 As you rub the folien over the edge it will to varying degrees make contact further around the round edge, recording these flakings.

 There is absolutely no indication of any smudging or flaking in the bottom line of Folien 1, which would suggest that unlike the top line it does not suggest the edge of an object.

-The kinks in the bottom line may suggest this type of irregular contact around the rounding of a glass, much as the flaking in Zeelenberg’s line.
+The kinks in the bottom line may suggest this type of irregular contact around the rounding of a drinking glass, much as the flaking in Zeelenberg’s line.
 We must remember two things.
 The trajectory of the line is still not circular.
 Even if it was flaking, the line’s trajectory is not right.
 Also, if you compare it with the flaking in Zeelenberg’s line, you will note that you can still see the average line running through the flaking.
 It is as if the flakes are hanging from below this average line.
 The deflections in the Folien 1 line seems to be solid.
 If we look a the most noticeable deflection towards the right, one will note that the average line runs straight through a drop in the deflection area.
 This means that if that area was a flake, then the drop would have been right on the rounding of the glass, which is impossible.
-Gravity and capillary action would have pulled it onto the surface below.
+Gravitation and capillary action would have pulled it onto the surface below.
 There is no indication that these deflections and kinks are flakes due to rubbing around an edge.

 We must also consider that the shape of the line would to a great extent be indicative of the shape of the object.
 Can you think of an object with such a shape at its bottom end?